deezzzi/Befluencer/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Onboarding overlay (dashboard)

+An onboarding modal appears 5 seconds after the dashboard loads (first visit only).
+It is implemented as a shared overlay with five steps.
+Code lives in `src/app/shared/onboarding/`.
+Illustration assets go under `src/assets/onboarding/`.